Counting Lines with Vinberg's algorithm: Introduction

 In the last decade, a substantial progress towards the complete understanding of configurations of lines on \emph{smooth polarized} \KK-surfaces has been made (see \autoref{s.sart} below).
 Unfortunately, the methods that led to that developement do not yield optimal results (if any) when the surfaces in question have singularities.
 The main aim of this paper is to address this problem.
 More precisely, we combine classical Vinberg's algorithms \cite{Vinberg:polyhedron} with the lattice-theoretic/arithmetic approach from \cite{degt:lines} to create a uniform framework for the study of configurations of lines on complex projective $K3$ surfaces with at worst Du Val (\latin{aka} simple or $\bA$--$\bD$--$\bE$) singularities.

 Among other things, we discover a new phenomenon unthinkable in the realm of smooth polarized \KK-surfaces: a surface with a larger N\'{e}ron--Severi lattice~$N'$ may have fewer lines than that with a smaller lattice $N\subset N'\subset H_2(X)$; we discuss this phenomenon in \autoref{s.extendedversusplain}.
-In particular, unlike the smooth case, it is no longer sufficient to confine oneself to surfaces~$X$ with $\NS(X)$ \qgen by lines.
-(By an abuse of the language, \emph{lines} in the minimal resolution of singularities $X\to X_{2d}$ are the strict transforms of those in $X_{2d}\subset\Cp{d+1}$, and we say that $\NS(X)$ is \emph{\qgen by lines} if it is a finite index extension of its sublattice generated by the classes of lines on~$X$ \emph{and the quasi-polarization~$\hp$}.
-The same convention applies to abstract polarized hyperbolic lattices.)
-It \emph{is}, however, sufficient to assume that $\NS(X)$ is \qgen by lines \emph{and exceptional divisors} (and the distinguished isotropic class in the case of degenerations as in Theorems~\ref{th.hyperelliptic},~\ref{th.octics}).
-For this reason, in most statements, we make an assumption on the number of lines, \ie, the size of the \emph{plain} Fano graph $\graphl(X,\hp)$ (the dual adjacency graph of lines on~$X$), but we classify \emph{extended} Fano graphs $\graphe(X,\hp)$, \ie, bi-colored graphs of both lines and exceptional divisors.
+In particular, unlike the smooth case, it is no longer sufficient to confine oneself to surfaces~$X$ with $\NS(X)$ \qgen by lines (and the quasi-polarization, see \autoref{conv.lines}).
+It \emph{is}, however, sufficient to assume that $\NS(X)$ is \qgen by lines \emph{and exceptional divisors}.
+Hence, in most statements, we make an assumption on the number of lines, \ie, the size of the \emph{plain} Fano graph $\graphl(X,\hp)$, \latin{aka} the dual adjacency graph of lines on~$X$, see~\eqref{eq-fanograph-def}, but we classify \emph{extended} Fano graphs $\graphe(X,\hp)$, \ie, bi-colored graphs of both lines and exceptional divisors, see~\eqref{eq-def-exFano-surface}.
 Obviously, these extended graphs also give us more detailed information about the lines and singular points of the original projective surface $X_{2d}\subset\Cp{d+1}$ itself.

 To test our approach, we classify \KK-octics with many lines and at worst Du Val singularities.
 The principal results on octics are stated in Theorems~\ref{thm-main} and~\ref{th.special}, where we distinguish \emph{triquadrics} (ideal theoretical intersections of three quadrics) \vs. \emph{special octics} (see \autoref{def.triquadric}).
 Recall that a complex \KK-surface is called \emph{singular} if its Picard rank is maximal: $\rho(X)=20$; when mapped to a projective space, such surfaces are projectively rigid.
 In general, when speaking about an ``$s$-parameter family'', we always mean the dimension $20-\rho(X)$ modulo the projective group.